yracnet/vite-plugin-api-routes/README.md

 // Support default, GET, HEAD, POST, PUT, DELETE by default
 // For CONNECT, OPTIONS, TRACE, PATCH, and others, you need to add the mapping to the mapper attribute config

-// If you need middlewares for a route, simply export a MIDDLEWARES array containing all middlewares export const MIDDLEWARES = [authMiddleware, secondMiddleware, /* ... */];
+// If you need middlewares for a route, simply export an array containing all middlewares as the default export default [authMiddleware, secondMiddleware, /* ... */];
 ```

 Similarly, the `[userId].js` or `$userId.js` file name is exported as a request parameter `/user/:userId`, following the Next.js/Remix framework.